Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Constructions and basic definitions

 \subsection{Local weak convergence for trees}

-The aim of this section is to formalize the notion of convergence of neighborhoods of large random trees to neighborhoods of limiting infinite discrete structures.
-Local weak convergence of discrete random structures has now become quite standard in probabilistic combinatorics see e.g. \cite{aldous-steele-obj, benjamini-schramm,van2023random}.
-In the case of trees, following \cite{aldous-fringe}, the theory of local graph limits has an equivalent formulate in terms of convergence of fringe distribution which we next describe.
-Since we will need extensions to attributed marked trees, we adapt an explicit metric in \cite[Section 2.3]{van2023random} for this setting.
+The aim of this section is to formalize the notion of convergence of neighborhoods of large random trees {\cg around typical vertices} to neighborhoods of limiting infinite discrete structures.
+Local weak convergence of discrete random structures has now become quite standard in probabilistic combinatorics see e.g. \cite{aldous-fringe,aldous-steele-obj, benjamini-schramm,van2023random}. {\cg Since this is technical there are two main motivating rationales for describing this in depth: \begin{inparaenuma} \item Rooted trees have a natural orientation towards the root; Aldous in \cite{aldous-fringe} showed that for families of random trees with size $n\to\infty$, if the subtree of descendants of a uniformly chosen vertex converges in distribution, then under general conditions, this implies convergence (in an appropriate sense) of the sequence of trees themselves, rooted uniformly at random, to a `one-ended' infinite rooted random tree; \item Convergence to such an infinite random objects implies not just asymptotic information for local functionals such as degree distribution, but even {\bf global} functionals such as the spectral distribution of the adjacency matrix (Theorem \ref{thm:rand-adj}). \end{inparaenuma} Thus, we start with notions of fringe decomposition for random trees required to formally address this mode of convergence.
+Since our results also address non-tree networks, we describe notions of local weak convergence for general directed attributed networks in a later Subsection.}